DataFire/Integrations/integrations/generated/link_fish/README.md

   * url **required** `string`: The URL of the website to query
   * item_format `string` (values: normal, flat): If the items should be return "normal" with multiple levels or "flat" with just one level and linked instead.
   * simplify_special_types `boolean`: Some types like "PropertyValue" do save key and value in separate properties which makes the data harder to process.
 If this option gets set it converts them automatically into the regular key -> value format.
+  * include_raw_html `boolean`: Returns additionally also the raw HTML as property "rawHtml".
   * screenshot `string` (values: none, normal, full): If and what kind of screenshot should be returned.
 Do only request screenshot generation when really needed because it will increase the response time significantly.
   * screenshot_width `integer`: The widh of the screenshot in pixel.
   * screenshot_file_format `string` (values: png, jpg): The file format of the screenshot